jitsi/jitsi-meet/doc/quick-install.md

 To check the operating system available, you can run `cat /etc/issue` at the command-line.

-N.B.:

-All commands are supposed to be run by root.
-If you are logged in as a regular user with sudo rights, please prepend ___sudo___ to each of the commands.
+_Note_: All commands require superuser privileges.
+If you are logged in as a regular user, you may need to prepend `sudo` to each of the commands.

 ### Platform-specific notes